 Given the current nature of the Company's business, the Directors are of the opinion that the primary performance indicator applicable to the Company is the completion of the planned RTO of a target company.
-The Board is working towards identifying a suitable target and completing such a transaction as soon as reasonably practicable.
-The Directors' are of the view that given the straightforward nature of the Company, there are no non-financial performance indicators at this time.
+The Directors are of the view that given the straightforward nature of the Company, there are no non-financial performance indicators at this time.